Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### An application running on Amazon EC2 instances in an Auto Scaling group across multiple Availability Zones was deployed using an AWS CloudFormation template.
 The SysOps team has patched the Amazon Machine Image (AMI) version and must update all the EC2 instances to use the new AMI.
 How can the SysOps Administrator use CloudFormation to apply the new AMI while maintaining a minimum level of active instances to ensure service continuity?

-- [ ] Run the aws cloudfomation update-stack command with the `rollback-configuration` option
+- [ ] Run the aws cloudfomation `update-stack` command with the `rollback-configuration` option.
-- [ ] Update the CloudFormation template with the new AMI ID, then reboot the EC2 instances
+- [ ] Update the CloudFormation template with the new AMI ID, then reboot the EC2 instances.
-- [ ] Deploy a second CloudFormation stack and use Amazon Route 53 to redirect traffic to the new stack
+- [ ] Deploy a second CloudFormation stack and use Amazon Route 53 to redirect traffic to the new stack.
 - [x] Set an `AutoScalingRollingUpdate` policy in the CloudFormation template to update the stack.

 ### A company hosts an internal application on Amazon EC2 On-Demand Instances behind an Application Load Balancer (ALB).
 The instances are in an Amazon EC2 Auto Scaling group.
 Employees use the application to provide product prices to potential customers.
 The Auto Scaling group is configured with a dynamic scaling policy and tracks average CPU utilization of the instances.
 Employees have noticed that sometimes the application becomes slow or unresponsive.
 A SysOps administrator finds that some instances are experiencing a high CPU load.
 The Auto Scaling group cannot scale out because the company is reaching the EC2 instance service quota.
 The SysOps administrator needs to implement a solution that provides a notification when the company reaches `70%` or more of the EC2 instance service quota.
 Which solution will meet these requirements in the MOST operationally efficient manner?